Levi

 1. In the past decade I have led one of the largest political science methods education centers that, during this time, was responsible for the training of around 10,000 participants.
 In 2021 I (co-)founded MethodsNET to advance pluralistic social science methods.
 I lead the development of the MethodsNET YouTube Channel.

-3. Though my efforts in Team Populism, I helped improve public understandings of populism, spawning our YouTube channel, the Leader Profile Series (with online training program) and The Guardian’s 84 article New Populism series.
+3. Through my efforts in Team Populism, I helped improve public understanding of populism, spawning our YouTube channel, the Leader Profile Series (with online training program), and The Guardian’s 84 article New Populism series.
 Based on my research, I proposed and designed the most visited piece in the series: “How Populist Are You?” (with over 1.5 million views).

 Workshops